-For BMP mode, the dynamic PSB names are obtained by appending a 3-digit number to the value you specify in this parameter.
-The number can be in the range 001 to the number specified in the DYNPRFN parameter.
+If the function runs in BMP mode or the PSBs are generated by the IMS Data Definition utility, the dynamic PSB names are obtained by appending a 3-digit number to the value you specify in this parameter.
 For example, if you specify DYNPRFX=FMN and DYNPRFN=3, FM/IMS uses FMN001, FMN002, and FMN003 for the dynamic PSB names.